itmayziii/email/docs/src/content/docs/quickstart.md

 ---

 ## Functions Framework
-The easiest way to get started is to run this package as a standalone server which can be done easily with the [Functions Framework for Go.][ff-go]
+The easiest way to get started is to run this package as a standalone HTTP server which can be done easily with the [Functions Framework for Go.][ff-go]

 1. Create a file to represent your server, lets say `function.go`.